Remembering William H. Gass: Resources for Exploring a Life in Sentences – Part 4

 On page 33, the page number appears in a form meant to resemble a concentration camp tattoo in the middle of the page:

 But these pages only scratch the surface of the intricate physical design of this intricate novel.
 Reproduced below are a few examples: an illustration of the titular tunnel, a page printed over a crossword puzzle (many pages of the novel are mean to represent the various materials on which Kohler is writing his secret testament), and the logo of the Party of Disappointed People, a fictional political party invented by Kohler:

 The William Gass Papers also include original drawings and artwork Gass created when conceiving the layout of the book, including a PdP armband, different possibilities for a PdP flag, a badge for “The Jaundiced Eye,” “The Passive Emotion Pennant,” and diagrams of the tunnel Kohler is supposedly digging, which coincide with the twelve philippics of the novel.

-See the finding aid and our digital exhibit, The Soul Inside the Sentence, for more materials related to The Tunnel and other works by Gass.
+See the finding aid and our digital exhibition, The Soul Inside the Sentence, for more materials related to The Tunnel and other works by Gass.
 Or, stop by to see them in person tomorrow or any time Special Collections is open, Monday – Friday 9:00-5:00!